-Local stakeholder consultation was held at Kampala, Uganda on 22nd June 2018.
-For the stakeholder consultation, stakeholders were invited by email and SMS to attend the physical stakeholder consultation meetings held at the above address.
+Local stakeholder consultation was held at Equity Centre, Upper Hill,9th Floor, Nairobi Kenya on 25th Feb 2016.

+For the project level stakeholder consultation, stakeholders were invited by email and sms to attend the physical stakeholder consultation meetings held at the above address.